If you’re new to meditation, it can be difficult to know where to start, especially since there are so many different ways to meditate.

 I sometimes meditate standing up!

 You don’t even need to be still.
-As you’ll see in this article, moving meditation is also a possibility.
+As you’ll see below, moving meditation is also a possibility.

 And no, you don’t have to make a circle with your thumb and forefinger.
 Rest your hands in a comfortable position that’s not creating strain anywhere else in your body.